saurabh9001/Drivesync/workings/multi-sensor-accident-detection.md

 - **Barometer**: Altitude changes for cliff/bridge scenarios

 ## 📱 **Usage Instructions**

+### 🔑 Permission Requirements *(Oct 2025 update)*
+- DriveSync now performs a startup check that requests **SMS**, **Phone Call**, and **Location** permissions automatically using the new `EmergencyPermissionService`.
+- If any permission is permanently denied, the app will log a warning and deep-link to the system settings so testers can enable it manually.
+- Android manifests were updated with `ACCESS_FINE_LOCATION`/`ACCESS_COARSE_LOCATION` so the SOS workflow can grab a precise fix before texting or calling.
+- During accident handling we retry the permission flow before sending alerts, ensuring automatic calls/SMS succeed after you accept the prompts.

 ### For Users
 1. **Enable Permissions**: Location, Sensors, Phone, SMS